TheTisiboth/AdventCalendar/mongo-init/README.md

 - The `seed-data/` directory should be committed to git if you want to deploy with initial data
 - If `seed-data/` doesn't exist, the database starts with empty collections
 - You can populate an empty database by calling `/api/reset_pictures`
-- **The initialization only happens once** - a marker file prevents re-running on container restarts
+- **The initialization is content-aware** - it checks if users exist before running
+- If the database becomes empty, simply restart the container to trigger re-initialization: `docker-compose restart mongodb`
 - To force a fresh initialization, delete the Docker volume: `docker-compose down -v && docker-compose up -d`
 - The script handles both `advent_calendar` and `adventcalendar` directory naming
 - `mongorestore` with `--drop` ensures clean restoration and includes indexes from the backup